Exiting the European Union

 Information about the UK's departure from the European Union.

 The Department for Exiting the European Union (DExEU) is responsible for overseeing negotiations to leave the EU and establishing the future relationship between the UK and EU.
-The Department now has over 300 staff in London and a further 120 people working in the UK Representation in Brussels.
+The Department now has staff in London and in the UK Representation in Brussels.

 We want a positive new strategic partnership with the EU and we are confident of achieving this.
 It is right though that the government should prepare for every eventuality - but to do so in the knowledge that a constructive and optimistic approach to the negotiations to come is in the best interests of Europe and the best interests of Britain.